-The Hunter Gatherer Immersion combines wilderness skills and innovative education to re-engage with traditional ways of living.
-Spend 9-months deepening your connection to nature and generating greater respect for the land and the timeless human story.
+The Hunter Gatherer Year combines wilderness skills and innovative education to re-engage with traditional ways of living.
+Spend 9-months with expert instructors and a community of students as you forage, hunt, gather, and fish.

-The Hunter Gatherer Immersion curriculum advances you through seasons of harvest and foraging.
+The Hunter Gatherer Year curriculum advances you through seasons of harvest and foraging.
 Most field days and projects are interdisciplinary and encompass many topics.
 Studies include:

 Hunting & Fishing Focus on harvesting invasive animals for food and to restore the habitat.
 Explore a variety of other small game.
 Learn to butcher, process, and preserve animals of many sizes.
 Fish and forage the rivers, lakes and coastlines for aquatic life.
 Craft your own hunting and fishing tools.